klandestino/cursorial/readme.md

 ### 1. Install the plugin

-Place this plugin in your plugin directory and then activate it.
+You can install Cursorial using the built in Wordpress plugin installer.
+If you wish to install Cursorial manually, make sure you've uploaded the plugin to `wp-content/plugins/cursorial`.

+Activate the plugin in the _Plugins_ admin panel using the _Activate_ link.
+You'll then be able to register your loops and use the widget that follows with this plugin.

+### 2. How to use the widget

+Drag the _Cursorial Widget_ to any preferable sidebar in _Widget_ admin panel found in _Appearence_.
+You'll then see a list of available loops, called blocks, if you've registered any.
+If not, you'll be able to create one for the current widget by checking the _Custom block_ radio button.
+You can set the maximum number of posts and what fields that will be available.

+All widget-created blocks are then found in the _Custom Widget Blocks_ admin panel found in the _Cursorial_ menu.

-### 2. Register your loops in the theme's function.php
+### 3. Register your loops in the theme's function.php

 Use `register_cursorial()` to register loops.
 This function takes two arguments.
 First an array with the loops you want, and then another